microsoft/FluidFramework/packages/dds/tree/src/feature-libraries/editable-tree/README.md

 # Editable Tree

-Editable Tree is a simple API prividing an access to a Forest data.
+Editable Tree is a simple API for accessing a Forest's data.

 An entry point is a `getEditableTree` function which returns a JS Proxy typed as `IEditableTree` allowing to read and write nodes of the Fores in a "JavaScript-object"-like manner, thus hiding all the Forest complexity.